17 Best Things to Do in Nashville, Tennessee

 But there are tons of places to see a show in Nashville!
 They don’t call it Music City for nothing!

-Get a ticket to a Grand Ole Opry show here.
+Get your ticket to a Grand Ole Opry show here.

 4. Tour the Belmont Mansion at Belmont University